Oracle: Other oracles

 There were many "oracles of the dead", such as in Argolis, Cumae, Herakleia in Pontos, in the Temple of Poseidon in Taenaron, but the most important was the Necromanteion of Acheron.

+The scholia to Lycophron's Alexandra preserve a reference to Aristotle's now lost Constitution of the Ithacans, noting that there was an oracle of Odysseus among the Aetolian Eurytanes.

 In other cultures

 The term "oracle" is also applied in modern English to parallel institutions of divination in other cultures.
 Specifically, it is used in the context of Christianity for the concept of divine revelation, and in the context of Judaism for the Urim and Thummim breastplate, and in general any utterance considered prophetic.

 Caucasus

 According to Strabo, the city of Anariace (Ἀναριάκη), which belonged to a people known as the Anariacae in the Caucasus, contained an oracle that revealed the will of the gods to those who slept within its temple.

 Celtic polytheism

 In Celtic polytheism, divination was performed by the priestly caste, either the druids or the vates.
 This is reflected in the role of "seers" in Dark Age Wales (dryw) and Ireland (fáith).